noemihuckins/Latin102/quiz2.md

 > antecedant: Busiris accusative singular, Busirem
 > gender and number: masculine singular
 > case: accusative because he is the direct object of the verb Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-CHECKED
 > Prometheus’ heart was devoured by an eagle, which Hercules shot dead with his arrows.
 > relative pronoun: quem
 > antecedant: eagle accusative singular, aquilam